gmac/schema-stitching-handbook/federation-services/README.md

 ### SDL integration

-The simplest way to make the above adaptions is to translate a Federation SDL string into a Stitching SDL string, which can be done using the [`federation-to-stitching-sdl`](https://github.com/gmac/federation-to-stitching-sdl) package.
+The simplest way to make the above adaptions is to translate a Federation SDL string into a Stitching SDL string, which can be done using the `federationToStitchingSDL` utility function from [`@graphql-tools/stitching-directives`](https://www.graphql-tools.com/docs/schema-stitching/stitch-federation) package.
 A federation service's SDL can be obtained through its `_service` API:

 ```graphql
 query {